 We work collaboratively with University of Calgary clients and stakeholders to promote environment, health and safety strategies and systems.
 We foster a safe environment through the provision of our services.

-Health and Safety of Staff in COVID-19
+Health and Safety During COVID-19

 As we work to maintain critical functions at the University with many fewer staff on campus, there may be elevated general health and safety risk for a few reasons: